idaholab/moose/modules/navier_stokes/doc/content/source/variables/BernoulliPressureVariable.md

 !alert! note title=Behavior with parallel execution

-In certain cases multiple porosity jump faces may be connected by several cells in a chain.
+In certain cases multiple porosity jump faces may be connected by single cells in a chain.
 For example at corners or when porous medium zones are one-cell wide.
-In such scenarios, the two-term expansion in the downstream cell for the determination of the face pressure can lead to a very long chain of calls, which can potentially lead to attempts of attempts of accessing cell values which are neither owned nor ghosted on the given rank.
+In such scenarios, the two-term expansion for the determination of the face pressure on the downstream side requires a considerably extended stencil which may not be accommodated by the number of ghosting layers set in the kernels.
 For this reason, the default value of [!param](/Variables/BernoulliPressureVariable/allow_two_term_expansion_on_bernoulli_faces) is `false`.
-If the user wants to enable two-term expansion for the pressure computation on the porosity ump faces, special attention should be paid to moving the porosity jump faces sufficiently far from each other or adding additional layers of ghosted elements (which can potentially increase communication costs).
+If the user wants to enable two-term expansion for the pressure computation on the porosity jump faces, special attention should be paid to moving the porosity jump faces sufficiently far from each other (at least two layers if skewness correction is disabled and three if it is enabled) or adding additional layers of ghosted elements (which can potentially increase local computational and memory costs) using the following FVKernel parameter [!param](/FVKernels/FVDiffusion/ghost_layers).

 !alert-end!